-$$OR \ \forall (c \in (cdn \cap ce), r \in rgn)$$ (X6)
+$$OR \ \forall (c \in (cdn \cap ce), r \in rgn)$$ (E6)

 The prices of the composite export commodities can then be expressed as simple volume weighted averages of the export prices by region, where $PE{c,r}$ and $QE{c,r}$ the price and quantity of the composite export commodity c from region r, and the weights are the volume shares of exports and are variable.
 This comes from the fact that a CET function is liner homogenous and hence Eulers theorem can be applied.
-Notice however that (X2) is only implemented of the set rgn, i.e., the region Globe is excluded.
-Rather the composite export price for trade margin commodities from Globe is defined in X3, which indicates that it is assumed that the trade margin commodities exported by Globe are perfect substitutes for each other, i.e., the same price is paid for each trade margin commodity by ALL purchasing regions.
+Notice however that (E2) is only implemented of the set rgn, i.e., the region GILD is excluded.
+Rather, the composite export price for trade margin commodities from GILD is defined in X3, which indicates that it is assumed that the trade margin commodities exported by GILD are perfect substitutes for each other, i.e., the same price is paid for each trade margin commodity by ALL purchasing regions.
+The implicit presumption is that GILD produces margin commodities from purchases of specific commodities from multiple regions.